luispedro/mahotas/docs/source/contributing.rst

 1.  ``DEBUG=1`` This turns on assertions.
 The code will run slower, but probably not noticeably slower, except for very large images.
-2.  ``DEBUG=2`` This turns on the assertions and additionally uses the debug version of the C++ library (this is probably only working if you are using GCC).
-Some of the internal code also picks up on this and adds even more sanity checking.
+2.  ``DEBUG=2`` This turns on the assertions and additionally uses the debug version of the C++ library (this only works if you are using GCC).
+Some of the internal code also picks up on the ``DEBUG=2`` and adds even more sanity checking.
 The result will be code that runs **much slower** as all operations done through iterators into standard containers are now checked (including many inner loop operations).
+However, it catches many errors.

 The Makefile that comes with the source helps you::